As “pre-parents” we have such grand visions. We know exactly the type of mother we’ll be. A perfect one of course!

-As ‘pre-parents’ we have such grand visions.
-We know the type of mother we’ll be.
-A perfect one of course.
 It’s not until we actually become a parent that the shine comes off our carefully laid plans.
 We discover perfect parenting is a cruel trick of the media.
-And in reality, good parenting that produces happy, balanced children, is enough.
+And in reality, good parenting that produces happy, balanced children is enough.

 1. You don’t compare yourself to other parents, but do what feels right for you and your child

-2. You’ve watched a million shows/dance routines/magic acts and can’t wait for the next one
+2. You’ve watched a million shows/dance routines/magic acts and just keep smiling

 3. You listen to your child, just listen, without doing anything else